Can Rucking Burn Fat?

 The body releases certain hormones during and after exercise that enhance fat burning.
 Two key hormones are epinephrine (adrenaline) and norepinephrine.
 As exercise intensity increases, your body secretes more of these hormones.
 They mobilize fats by stimulating your cells to release stored fatty acids into the bloodstream.
 They also drive fat breakdown in fat cells.
 The boost in these hormones while rucking and after makes it a powerful trigger for fat release and oxidation.

-Rucking is extremely effective at targeting dangerous visceral fat – the kind that accumulates around your organs.
-Unfortunately, this deep abdominal fat is metabolically active and promotes inflammation, raising your risk for chronic disease.
-The good news is visceral fat is very responsive to exercise that burns a high number of calories.
-Since rucking torches so many calories, it’s been shown in studies to significantly reduce visceral fat.
-This can lead to a trimmer waistline.
+Rucking is exceptionally effective at targeting dangerous visceral fat—the type of fat that accumulates around your organs.
+This deep abdominal fat is metabolically active and contributes to inflammation, which in turn increases your risk for chronic diseases such as heart disease, type 2 diabetes, and hypertension.
+The good news is that visceral fat is highly responsive to high-calorie-burning exercises like rucking.

 Conclusion